Nambu structures on four dimensional real Lie groups and related superintegrable systems: Introduction

-Nambu manifold is a $ C^{\infty}$ manifold endowed with Nambu tensor (a skew-symmetric contravariant tensor field on a manifold such that the induced bracket operation satisfies the fundamental identity, which is generalization of the usual Jacobi identity)\cite{Gau}-\cite{Nak1}.
+In 1973 \cite{Nam} Nambu studied a dynamical system which was defined as a Hamiltonian system with respect to a generalization of Poisson bracket (Poisson-like bracket), defined by a Jacobian determinant.
+Some years (about two decades) later Takhtajan \cite{Tak} introduced the concept of Nambu-Poisson (or simply Nambu) structure using an axiomatic formulation for $n$-bracket and gave the basic properties of this operation and also geometric formulations of Nambu manifolds.
+This new approach motivated a series of papers about some new concepts.
+Nambu manifold is a { $C^{\infty}$} manifold endowed with Nambu tensor, a skew-symmetric contravariant tensor field on a manifold such that the induced bracket operation satisfies the fundamental identity, which is a generalization of the usual Jacobi identity \cite{Gau}-\cite{Nak1} (there are another generalization so-called generalized Poisson bracket \cite{Azc1,Azc2}; where a comparison of both concepts was given in \cite{Azc3,Ib1}).
 In \cite{Gra2} and \cite{Vai} the concept of Nambu Lie group was presented.
-In \cite{Vai} Vaisman extended Nambu brackets to 1-forms and by generalizing the Poisson-Lie case, he defined Nambu-Lie groups as the Lie groups which were endowed with a multiplicative Nambu structure.The decomposibility of Nambu structures for Lie groups and also the correspondence between the set of left invariant Nambu tensors of order $n$ on $m$ dimensional Lie groups $G$ with set of $n$ dimensional Lie subalgebras of $\textbf{g}$ (Lie algebra of $G$) were proven in \cite{Nak2} by Nakanishi.
+In \cite{Vai} Vaisman extended Nambu brackets to 1-forms and by generalizing the Poisson-Lie case, he defined Nambu-Lie groups as the Lie groups which were endowed with a multiplicative Nambu structure.
+The decomposability of Nambu structures for Lie groups and also the correspondence between the set of left invariant Nambu tensors of order $n$ on $m$ dimensional Lie groups { $G$} with the set of $n$ dimensional Lie subalgebras of { ${\cal{G}}$} (Lie algebra of { $G$}) were proven in \cite{Nak2} by Nakanishi.
 He also determined the multiplicative Nambu structures on three dimensional real Lie groups in \cite{Nak3}.
-In this way, we determine the multiplicative Nambu structure of order four and three on four dimensional real Lie groups.
-The outline of the paper are as follows: \\In section two, for selfcontianing of the paper we review some definitions and theorems.
+In this paper as the same way we will try to determine the multiplicative Nambu structure of order four and three on four dimensional real Lie groups.
+The outline of the paper is as follows: \\In section two, for selfcontianing of the paper we review some definitions and theorems.
 Then, in section three, by means of the method applied in \cite{Nak3} we determine the multiplicative Nambu strutures of order four and three on the real four dimensional Lie groups.
-Finally, in section four, by the use of the Nambu structure of order four on Lie group ${\bf A^0_{4,9}}$, we give a physical application.
+Finally, in section four, by use of the Nambu structures of order four on some Lie groups (i.e. four dimensional real Lie groups that have symplectic structures \cite{O}) we obtain superintegrable systems with these Lie groups as phase spaces and ${\bf A_{4,8}}$ and ${\bf A_{4,10}}$ as symmetry Lie groups.